balguzh1nov/Roommate/README.md

 **Add:**

-1. Add password validation
-2. Add apple, google, facebook sign in
+1. Add apple, google, facebook sign in
-3. Improve UI design
-4. If the input was incorrect, an error came out
-5. Add a filter by city and search range
+2. Add a filter by city and search range, CoreLocation
-6. Conduct tests
+3. Conduct tests